mehmeterogul/mehmeterogul/README.md

 ### Hi there I'm Mehmet 👋

-## Junior Unity Game Developer
+## Computer Science Student

-- 🌱 I’m learning Unity since November 2020
+- 🌱 I’m learning game development with Unity since November 2020
+- 🔧 And I also started learning web development
 - 📫 How to reach me: mehmet_erogul@icloud.com

 ### Contact with me